Paris Jackson: Personal life

 In March 2019, TMZ posted an article stating Jackson had attempted suicide by cutting her wrists earlier in the month and was placed on a psychiatric hold.
 The story was picked up by a number of other media outlets.
 Jackson denied the suicide attempt, writing to TMZ on Twitter "fuck you you fucking liars" and "lies lies lies omg and more lies."

-On May 31, 2020, Jackson joined the protests after George Floyd's murder in solidarity with Black Lives Matter.
-She posted a photo of herself on Instagram holding a sign that read "Peace,Love,Justice".
+On June 16, 2021, Jackson appeared on the Facebook Watch show Red Table Talk, where she was interviewed by her friend Willow Smith.
+Jackson said that she experiences PTSD as a result of being followed by paparazzi, but her mental health has since improved, and that she has found ways to cope, such as music, practicing affirmations, and therapy.

+On July 13, 2018, in response to a question on her Instagram profile about whether she is bisexual, she wrote, "That's what you guys call it so i [sic] guess but who needs labels".
+She later added to Twitter, "Everyone has known for years I came out when I was 14, WTF." and "How many times have I publicly referred to the community as 'my fellow LGBTQ+'?
+Like, even on stage.
+I've been a part of the community for years.
+I even mentioned having crushes on girls when I was eight in a magazine before.
+I've been caught kissing girls in public."
+Again, she added to her Instagram page: "And I'm not bisexual, I just love people for people."
 In July 2020, Jackson discussed her sexuality in her docuseries, Unfiltered: Paris Jackson & Gabriel Glenn, in which Jackson stated "Never thought I'd end up with a dude; thought I'd end up marrying a chick or..."
 She also stated that she has "dated more women than men" but that she "wouldn't consider myself bisexual because I've dated more than just men and women; I've dated a man that had a vagina."

-On June 16, 2021, Jackson appeared on the Facebook Watch show Red Table Talk, where she was interviewed by her friend Willow Smith.
-Jackson said that she experiences PTSD as a result of being followed by paparazzi, but her mental health has since improved since her past of depression, and that she has found more joy and ways to cope.
-Music, practicing affirmations and therapy helps her.
+Jackson refuses to label her sexual orientation.

-Jackson is an ambassador for the Elizabeth Taylor AIDS Foundation and Heal Los Angeles Foundation to help people in need.
-She began modeling to grow her platform and draw more attention to activism.
+On May 31, 2020, Jackson joined the protests after George Floyd's murder in solidarity with Black Lives Matter.
+She posted a photo of herself on Instagram holding a sign that read "Peace Love Justice".
+Jackson is an ambassador for the Elizabeth Taylor AIDS Foundation and Heal Los Angeles Foundation.
+She has said that she began modeling to grow her platform and draw more attention to activism.

+On December 6, 2024, Jackson announced her engagement to music producer Justin Long.
+However, in July 2025, she revealed that they had ended their engagement.